jameswu5/M4R/README.md

 # M4R

+**A Variational Approach to American Option Pricing via Physics-Informed Neural Networks**

 Python library developed as part of my final dissertation project at Imperial College London.
 The library includes neural network and classical methods for pricing American options under Black-Scholes and Heston dynamics.

+Further work may be done on this repository beyond the submission deadline of Monday 8 June 2026.
+Please refer to the commit **FIRST SUBMISSION** with commit id `2cf8354` and commit hash `2cf8354a602b2a4f49f96185d84396ee3459611d` for the version of the repository at submission.

 ## Packages